kchennaf/RsearchProject/README.md

 Software using RDF and OWL technologies currently include but are not limited to:

-- --Content creation applications: the authors of a document can add metadata (subject, author, place, language, indication of copyright, etc ...) to documents, to improve the search for documents.
+- Content creation applications: the authors of a document can add metadata (subject, author, place, language, indication of copyright, etc ...) to documents, to improve the search for documents.
-- --Web site management tools: Important websites can be dynamically managed according to custom content categories.
+- Web site management tools: Important websites can be dynamically managed according to custom content categories.
-- --Software that takes the best of RDF and OWL: organizations can integrate enterprise applications, publications and subscriptions using a flexible model.
+- Software that takes the best of RDF and OWL: organizations can integrate enterprise applications, publications and subscriptions using a flexible model.
-- --Transverse applications that reuse data: RDF and OWL are standards and not &quot;proprietary&quot; technologies, so reuse of data from different sources is possible.
+- Transverse applications that reuse data: RDF and OWL are standards and not &quot;proprietary&quot; technologies, so reuse of data from different sources is possible.

 While the emergence of the OWL standard has allowed the creation of some applications and a great evolution, the research continues to allow the emergence of new standards to manage the logic, the complete reasoning, and the confidence through the ontologies and the knowledge bases deployed for the Semantic Web.
 Today, several areas of development must evolve and progress in order to make full use of Semantic Web technologies:

-- --Exploration and learning techniques for the classification of knowledge;
+- Exploration and learning techniques for the classification of knowledge;
-- --Development of models, languages ​​(metas data, ontologies) specific to fields of application, trades, services, etc.
+- Development of models, languages ​​(metas data, ontologies) specific to fields of application, trades, services, etc.
-- --Development of software tools to assist the description of data and domains, especially for multimedia documents (image, videos, etc.);
+- Development of software tools to assist the description of data and domains, especially for multimedia documents (image, videos, etc.);
-- --Multidisciplinary approaches (cognitive sciences, psychology, etc.) for linguistic and semantic representation;
+- Multidisciplinary approaches (cognitive sciences, psychology, etc.) for linguistic and semantic representation;
-- --Techniques and tools for reasoning on models;
+- Techniques and tools for reasoning on models;
-- --Technologies for publishing and discovering services on the web;
+- Technologies for publishing and discovering services on the web;
-- --Distributed architectures for data exchange (peer-to-peer);
+- Distributed architectures for data exchange (peer-to-peer);
-- --Service-oriented architectures that allow different applications (for fixed or mobile support), connected by the network (Internet), to communicate and interoperate (service composition).
+- Service-oriented architectures that allow different applications (for fixed or mobile support), connected by the network (Internet), to communicate and interoperate (service composition).

 In 2005, nearly 60 companies sold semantic technology.
 Given that complex applications are not yet highly developed and effective, the market is dominated by institutional investors, fundamental research companies, and companies that adopt technology early to gain competitive advantage through the market. and the different states that have invested in basic research.
 The majority of the expenditures made to date mainly concern research and development.